emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 # Rule 6: Link relevant metadata {-}

 You should make it almost impossible to separate your data from your metadata.
-The importance of metadata for context, reusability and discovery has been written about at length in many guides for data best practices [@Michener2012, @Strasser2012 , @White2013].
-It goes without saying that these guidelines should be followed.
-Metadata should be as comprehensive as possible, use the relevant standards of your discipline, and be in a machine-readable format (XML, JSON).
+The importance of metadata for context, reusability, and discovery, has been written about at length in many guides for data best practices [@Michener2012, @Strasser2012 , @White2013].
+It goes without saying that these guidelines should be followed. <!-- FM remove this last sentence? -->

+Metadata should be as comprehensive as possible, use the relevant standards of your discipline, and be machine-readable (e.g., XML, JSON).
 Metadata should always accompany your data set wherever it is stored.
 How best to do this depends on the format of your archive.
 Formats such as NetCDF or HDF5 allow for embedded metadata so the data and metadata are always together.
 If you are using a database, metadata tables should be clearly labeled and linked to the relevant data.
 Ideally a schema will be provided that also shows the linkages between data tables and metadata tables.
 Another scenario is a set of flat text files.
 In this case a semantically versioned compressed archive should include metadata file(s).

 Whatever your archiving format, the goal should be to make the link between metadata and data as clear as possible.
 The best approach is dependent on your archiving plan, but even if your archive is just for yourself, metadata will provide future you with important context.
 <!-- PB comment: do we need references for NetCDF or HDF5? -->

 # Rule 7: Adopt the proper privacy protocols {-}